grayjay-sources/grayjay-source-pietsmietde/README.md

 # GrayJay [pietsmiet.de](https://www.pietsmiet.de/) source

+> [!CAUTION]
+> As of 01.03.2025 the Pietsmiet.de website has been substituted with a placeholder page and the API is no longer accessible, therefor this plugin and all other 3rd party tools relying on the page are permanently offline.

 ## Installation

 Copy and paste the link below into your browser to open the plugin in Grayjay